duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 ### Structure

 Structure minions cannot move or attack and can not increase their attack.
-All cards with the build are structures during their build time.
-Structures cannot gain attack boosts, except through Stone to Spears.
+A Structure cannot gain attack boosts unless explicitly specified by the card.

 ### Vespyr